 The entry-level Master of Science (M.S.) in Nursing provides a pathway for students seeking a second career in nursing.

 Students will complete a total of 73 units through year-round enrollment, including a summer term, over the course of five terms.
 The graduate curriculum is anchored in the foundations of evidence-based practice, population-based health, and quality and safety.
-View degree requirements and course descriptions for more information.
+View degree requirements and course descriptions and course sequence for more information.

 Visit Admission Requirements & Deadlines to learn more about the program’s admission criteria and process.